Kingstone70/Natural-Language-Processing/README.md

 # Natural-Language-Processing
- This  folder  contain  different collection of the NLP Tasks
+ This  folder  contain  different collection of the NLP Tasks/ Use cases